Skip to main content

 Dear [Hiring Manager Name / HR Contact],

 I am writing regarding my acceptance of the [Job Title] position at [Company Name].
-After careful thought, I have decided that I need to withdraw my acceptance of the offer.
+After careful consideration, I have decided to withdraw my acceptance of the offer.

-I wanted to inform you as soon as possible so you can make other arrangements and continue with your recruitment plans.
-Please let me know if there is any formal step you need me to complete to confirm the withdrawal in your records.
+I wanted to let you know as soon as possible so you can make other arrangements and continue your recruitment plans.
+Please let me know if there are any formal steps I should complete to confirm the withdrawal in your records.

-Thank you again for the offer and for the professionalism shown throughout the process.
-I sincerely wish [Company Name] and the team the very best.
+Thank you again for the offer and for the professionalism you have shown throughout the process.
+I sincerely wish [Company Name] and the team all the best.

 Sincerely,